awalsh17/quiltR/README.md

 ## Notes

-Features in progess:
+Features in progress:

 * Match to Kona Solids and Art Gallery Fabrics by color
 * Plan the yardage of each color needed
-* Add another design type (not just polygons)
-* Add the random FPP block maker
+* Complete the other design types (2-point perspective polygons, pixelated image, random FPP)
 * Allow for hand selection of block shapes and not a uniform grid
 * Add example results